 That means, more people will show interest to know about the author’s profile.
 And that means more popularity.

-On the other side, how much money you have, how rich you don’t matter for fame.
-But your deeds, your efforts matter.
+On the other side, how much money you have, and how rich you are don’t matter for fame.
+But your deeds, and your efforts matter.

-Well, you might be popular buying some bigger websites, but that doesn’t add any positive values.
+Well, you might be popular buying some bigger websites, but that doesn’t add any positive value.

-If you can achieve fame with the hard works for your readers, you will surprisingly see some excellent consequences.
+If you can achieve fame with the hard work of your readers, you will surprisingly see some excellent consequences.

 That was my personal thought about money and readership.
 Actually, I might have been gone very controversial.
 I wish you people would pardon me.